Achal-Bharadwaj/Event-Management-Dashboard/README.md

 Features
 Event Management: Create, update, and delete events with ease.
 Attendee Management: Add attendees, assign them to events, and manage their details.
-Task Tracker: Organize and track tasks related to events with progress indicators.
+Task Tracker: Organize and track tasks related to events.
-Real-Time Updates: Keep event data up-to-date dynamically.

 Tech Stack
 *Frontend*